-This web page shows only a small excerpt of our Kepax research.Another 149 words (11 lines of text) covering the years 1379, 1404, 1352, 1356, 1364, 1367, 1370, 1372, 1375, 1382 and 1373 are included under the topic Early Kepax History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kepax research.Another 149 words (11 lines of text) covering the years 1379, 1404, 1352, 1356, 1364, 1367, 1370, 1372, 1375, 1382, 1373, 1653 and 1722 are included under the topic Early Kepax History in all our PDF Extended History products and printed products wherever possible.

 Kepax Spelling Variations

 under which the name Kepax has appeared include Kippax, Keepax, Kipax, Kepax, Kipas, Kypas, Kyppax, Kypax, Kipacks, Kepax, Kippacks, Cuppage, Cupage, Kippage, Kippash, Cuppash, Coppash, Cupacks and many more.

 Early Notables of the Kepax family (pre 1700)

 in 1352, acted as counsel for the powerful Anglo-Irish Cusack family, became King's Serjeant (1356), became Lord Chief Baron

 (1364)...
-Another 72 words (5 lines of text) are included under the topic Early Kepax Notables in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) are included under the topic Early Kepax Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kepax family to the New World and Oceana

 at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Kepax arrived in North America very early: Peter Kippax settled in Virginia in 1699.